Responsible pet ownership

 Discounted dog obedience training

-Council offers a discount to pet owners who participate in obedience training for their dogs.
+Council offers a partial reimbursement incentive for owners who undertake obedience training for their dogs.

 Cat curfew